Azure/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

-# Virtual Machine Scale Sets `[Microsoft.Compute/virtualMachineScaleSets]`
+# Virtual Machines `[Microsoft.Compute/virtualMachines]`

-This module deploys a Virtual Machine Scale Set.
+This module deploys a Virtual Machine with one or multiple NICs and optionally one or multiple public IPs.

 ## Navigation